grycap/im/doc/source/client.rst

 EGI FedCloud specific parameters
 *******************************

-To use the EGI CheckIn to authenticate with a Keystone server properly configured the parameters are the following:
+To use the EGI CheckIn to authenticate with a Keystone server properly configured the parameters are the following (see more info at `EGI Wiki <https://wiki.egi.eu/wiki/Federated_Cloud_OpenStack_Providers>`_):

 * username: ``egi.eu``.
 * tenant: ``oidc``.